Debts Unsettled - Hollis Oliver - E-Book

 Time.
 Murder.
 Revenge.
 When a serial killer is released after thirty years, the past refuses to stay buried.
 Especially when time travel becomes the ultimate weapon.

-Michael Mays has spent his life haunted by his mother's murder - who was taken from him when he was only 12 years old.
+Michael Mays has spent his life haunted by his mother's murder - she was taken from him when he was only 12 years old.
 When he discovers a mysterious book with the power to travel back in time, he thinks he's finally found the key to uncovering the truth.
 But he's not the only one hunting for answers.
 Daniel Wygal, freshly released from prison and harboring dark secrets, will stop at nothing to possess the book's power.
 As Michael races back and forth through time collecting pieces of the deadly puzzle, he finds himself trapped in a dangerous game of cat and mouse.
 His investigation leads him to Linda Curt, whose family was torn apart by a similar murder.
 Together, they uncover a web of family secrets, betrayal, and a killer's obsession that spans decades.
 But with Daniel closing in and loved ones in danger, Michael faces an impossible choice: If he changes the past to save his mother, what other horrors might he unleash?

 Debts Unsettled is Hollis Oliver's heart-stopping mystery thriller that blends time travel with deadly revenge.
 If you love pulse-pounding suspense, mind-bending time travel, and dark family secrets, you'll be captivated by Oliver's masterful psychological thriller.